Skip to main content

 We will collectively review key concepts of overdose prevention and connect those key concepts with content from guest lectures throughout the term.

-Information about the seminars, including Zoom meeting links, are available at the Johns Hopkins Calendar of Events.
+Information about the seminars, including Zoom meeting links, are available at the Johns Hopkins Calendar of Events(link is external).

 Second Term Seminar Series